 - In the same large bowl, toss the carrots with the remaining ¼ of the spice mixture and 1 tablespoon oil.
 On the same rimmed baking sheet, roast the carrots until fragrant but still crunchy, about 5 minutes.
 Set aside and let cool.

 - Return the couscous, cauliflower, and carrots to the same large bowl as before.
-Fold in the mayonnaise, cilantro, currants, and lime juice.
+Fold in the mayonnaise, Greek yogurt, cilantro, currants, and lime juice.
 Taste, and adjust with more spices, and the remaining brown sugar, if desired.
 Refrigerate, covered, until ready to serve.